-Cash and cash equivalents includes cash held in money market funds and other cash equivalents.
-All cash and cash equivalents are Level 1 in the fair value hierarchy.
-Interest income on Cash and cash equivalents was \$9.4 million for the year ended September 30, 2023 and is included as a component of Interest expense, net.
-For the years ended September 30, 2022 and 2021, interest income was not material to the Company's Consolidated Statements of Income.
+Cash and equivalents includes cash held in money market funds and other cash equivalents.
+All cash and equivalents are Level 1 in the fair value hierarchy.
+Interest income on Cash and equivalents was \$12.0 million and \$9.4 million for the fiscal years ended September 30, 2024 and 2023, respectively, and is included as a component of Interest expense, net.
+For the fiscal year ended September 30, 2022, interest income was not material to the Company's Consolidated Statements of Income.
+Restricted cash consists of cash not readily available for use in the Company's operating activities.
+The Company's restricted cash balance is primarily pledged as collateral for bank guarantees related to certain customer performance guarantees and property leases internationally.